htftsy/CTVPlus/README.md

-# CTV+: Recursive Modal Invariants for Enforcing End-to-End Multi-Step UTXO Token Flows
+# Recursive Invariants for Multi-Step UTXO Transactions

 > ⚠️ **Research Project Disclaimer**
 > This project is for **research purposes only**.
 It is a prototype and not intended for production use.